Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 ## Narrative??
 Situation?

-You have just joined an organization as an API product manager, your first task is to create a few reports that model business KPIs so that the executive team and investors have a grasp on the state of the API.
-You've selected the following APIs because they would give a brief but wholistic understanding of the API:
+You have just joined an organization as an API product manager.
+Your first task is to create a few reports that model business KPIs so that the executive team and investors have a grasp on the state of the API.
+You've selected the following KPIs because they would give a brief but wholistic understanding of the API:

-* Number of requests: This metric measures the total number of requests made to the API.
+* **Number of requests:** This metric measures the total number of requests made to the API.
 This is good for understanding total usage of an API, and can potentially be used to uncover scalability requirements.
-* Error response rate: This metric measures the percentage of requests that result in errors.
+* **Error response rate:** This metric measures the percentage of requests that result in errors.
 With this metric you can potentially pinpoint any issues users of your API are having.
-* Average throughput: Throughput is the measurement of the number of requests an API can handle per second.
+* **Average throughput:** Throughput is the measurement of the number of requests an API can handle per second.
-* Latency: latency is the measurement of the time it takes for the API to respond to a request.
+* **Latency:** latency is the measurement of the time it takes for the API to respond to a request.

 These KPIs can help you define the type of reports you need to show the stakeholders in your organization: